sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 After agent installation, follow these steps to confirm the PI to OCS Agent service is running and registered in OCS.

-1. On the agent host machine, type *services.msc* in the text box next to the Windows menu button, then select ENTER.
+1. On the agent host machine, type *services.msc* in the text box next to the Windows menu button, then press Enter.

 2. In the `Services` window, scroll to and verify that that the PI to OCS Agent’s status is running.